day8/re-frame/docs/Performance-Problems.md

 ```

 Every time it is rendered, that `:on-mouse-over` function will be regenerated,
-and it will NOT test equal to the last time it rendered.
+and it will NOT test `=` to the last time it rendered.
 It will appear to be a new function.
 It will appear to React that it has to replace the event handler.

 Most of the time, this is not an issue.
 But if you are generating a LOT of DOM